 Network & API7 min read

-How to Test a REST API Online Without Postman
+How to Test a REST API Offline Without Postman

-Learn how to send API requests, inspect responses, set headers, use authentication tokens, and debug REST endpoints directly in your browser — no desktop install required.
+Learn how to send API requests, inspect responses, set headers, use authentication tokens, and debug REST endpoints from your desktop with the offline API client in MyDevTools.

-Try the free online tool mentioned in this guide:API Client
+Get the tool mentioned in this guide in the desktop app:API Client

-Desktop API clients like Postman and Insomnia are powerful for team collaboration, collection management, and test automation.
-But for quick one-off requests — checking a public endpoint, debugging an auth header, or verifying a payload format — launching a desktop app adds friction.
+Heavy API clients like Postman and Insomnia are powerful for team collaboration, collection management, and test automation.
+But for quick one-off requests — checking a public endpoint, debugging an auth header, or verifying a payload format — launching a separate heavyweight app and signing in adds friction.

 Anatomy of a REST API request